-30. Ms. Littlejohn joined the Union by in 2016 and again in 2017 signing a "Check-off Card," which she was told was mandatory for her employment with the City of Cincinnati.
-Copies of the Check-off Cards are attached as Exhibit A.

-31. On several occasions, most recently in June of 2022, Ms. Littlejohn notified the Union that she was resigning her membership and instructed both the Union and her employer to stop deducting Union dues from her paycheck.
-A copy of her 2022 Resignation Letter is attached as Exhibit B.

-32. After receiving Ms. Littlejohn's notice, the Union acknowledged that Ms. Littlejohn was no longer a member of the Union.
-Copies of the Union's Responses to Ms. Littlejohn's Resignations are attached as Exhibit C.

-33. The Union, however, refused to honor her request to stop deducting dues from her paycheck and also continue to deduct vacation time from her for Union purposes.

-34. The mechanism for this continued extraction of dues from non-members is the public employers' automatic deduction of union membership dues from their employees' paychecks.

-35. Once a person is no longer a member of an organization, he or she cannot-as a basic definitional matter-owe membership "dues."

-36. In fact, in the letter acknowledging Ms. Littlejohn's termination of union membership, the Unions urged her to reconsider and rejoin the union.
-(Ex.
-C).

-37. The letters touted benefits available only to members, most notably the ability to vote in union elections.
-(Id.)

-38. Upon the termination of Ms. Littlejohn's union membership, the Union also terminated the "membership only" benefits for her.
-(Id.).

-39. Upon information and belief, the Union did not provide Ms. Littlejohn with any information on the amount of union membership dues to be charged or vacation time to be deducted in advance of collecting said dues.
+- 39. On several occasions, most recently in June of 2022, Ms. Littlejohn notified the Union that she was resigning her membership and instructed both the Union and her employer to stop deducting Union dues from her paycheck.
+(A copy of Ms. Littlejohn's Resignation from Union Membership is attached as Exhibit B). - 40.
+After receiving Ms. Littlejohn's notice, the Union acknowledged that Ms. Littlejohn was no longer a member of the Union. - 41.
+The Union, however, refused to honor her request to stop deducting dues from her paycheck and also continue to deduct vacation time from her for Union purposes. - 42.
+The mechanism for this continued extraction of dues from non-members is the public employers' automatic deduction of union membership dues from their employees' paychecks. - 43.
+Once a person is no longer a member of an organization, he or she cannot-as a basic definitional matter-owe membership "dues." - 44.
+In fact, in the letter acknowledging Ms. Littlejohn's termination of union membership, the Unions urged her to reconsider and rejoin the union.
+(A copy of the Letter is attached as Exhibit C). - 45.
+The letters touted benefits available only to members, most notably the ability to vote in union elections.
+(Id.) - 46.
+Upon the termination of Ms. Littlejohn's union membership, the Union also terminated the "membership only" benefits for her.
+(Id.). - 47.
+Upon information and belief, the Union did not provide Ms. Littlejohn with any information on the amount of union membership dues to be charged or vacation time to be deducted in advance of collecting said dues.

-40. The Union has refused to cease withdrawing dues as of the date of resignation, stating that Ms. Littlejohn continues to be bound by her alleged contract with the union, and that those contracts allowed employees to opt-out of continued union membership dues payments only during certain times ("Opt-out Windows") during the life of the contract.
-(Ex.
-C).

-41. For Ms. Littlejohn, this means waiting months or even years for the expiration of the alleged contract before the union would stop withholding union membership dues.

-42. The Union further uniformly refused to refund union membership dues back to the date of Ms. Littlejohn's earlier resignations.
-(Ex.
-C).

-43. As a basis for these actions, the unions cited to the Ninth Circuit Court of Appeals' decision in Belgau v.
+- 48. The Union has refused to cease withdrawing dues as of the date of resignation, stating that Ms. Littlejohn continues to be bound by her alleged contract with the union, and that those contracts allowed employees to opt-out of continued union membership dues payments only during certain times ("Opt-out Windows") during the life of the contract.
+(Exhibit C). - 49.
+For Ms. Littlejohn, this meant waiting months or even years for the expiration of the alleged contract before the union would stop withholding union membership dues. - 50.
+Although following the SERB charge, the Union eventually agreed to stop its deductions, the Union refused to refund union membership dues back to the date of Ms. Littlejohn's earlier resignations.
+(Exhibit C). - 51.
+As a basis for these actions, the Union cited to the Ninth Circuit Court of Appeals' decision in Belgau v.
 Inslee, 975 F.3d 940 (9th Cir.
-2020), which held that while Janus applied to nonunion employees who sought relief from "fair share" fees, it did not apply to employees who had recently resigned their union membership and were bound by the terms of their alleged contracts with their unions.

-44. The Union thus contended that under Belgau, Ms. Littlejohn had preemptively contractually waived their rights under Janus when they joined the union, or when they renewed their union membership.
-Accordingly, notwithstanding the Plaintiffs resignation from the union, the unions contend that the Plaintiffs continued to be bound by their alleged contracts with their respective unions (even though the unions recognized that the Plaintiffs were no longer union members) and must continue to pay union membership dues until the next Opt-out Window.

-45. Belgau is inapplicable to this charge because (1) Belgau's contractual holdings are based on different contracts and on California laws, (2) it is not binding on the Supreme Court of Ohio, (3) its reasoning is incorrect and inapposite on key issues in this charge, and (4) it is factually distinguishable from the evidence anticipated to be proffered in this charge.
+2020), which held that while Janus applied to nonunion employees who sought relief from "fair share" fees, it did not apply to employees who had recently resigned their union membership and were bound by the terms of their alleged contracts with their unions. - 52.
+The Union thus contended that under Belgau, Ms. Littlejohn had preemptively contractually waived their rights under Janus when they joined the union, or when they renewed their union membership.
+Accordingly, notwithstanding the Plaintiffs resignation from the union, the unions contend that the Plaintiffs continued to be bound by their alleged contracts with their respective unions (even though the unions recognized that the Plaintiffs were no longer union members) and must continue to pay union membership dues until the next Opt-out Window. - 53.
+Belgau is inapplicable to these claims because (1) Belgau's contractual holdings are based on different contracts and on California laws, (2) it is not binding on the Supreme Court of Ohio, (3) its reasoning is incorrect and inapposite on key issues in this charge, and (4) it is factually distinguishable from the evidence anticipated to be proffered in this charge.